- Home

 Chemotherapy cream

-A cream called 5-fluorouracil (5-FU) is a type of chemotherapy drug.
-It is used to treat sunspots and, sometimes, squamous cell carcinoma (SCC) in situ (Bowen’s disease).
+A cream called 5-fluorouracil (5-FU) is a type of chemotherapy drug used to treat sunspots and sometimes squamous cell carcinoma (SCC) in situ (Bowen’s disease).

 5-FU works best on the face and scalp.
-Your GP or dermatologist will explain how to apply the cream and how often.
-Many people use it twice a day for 2–3 weeks.
+Your doctor will explain how to apply the cream and how often.
+Many people use it once or twice a day for 2–4 weeks.
 It may need to be used for longer for some skin cancers.

 While using the cream, your skin will be more sensitive to UV radiation and you will need to stay out of the sun.